Loading...

 Common measurement equivalents in grams

-Traditional ciabatta is vegan as it is made using flour, water, yeast, salt, and olive oil.
-However, some commercial varieties may occasionally add milk or honey, so it is always best to check the ingredient label.
+Traditional ciabatta is vegan as it is made from flour, water, yeast, salt, and olive oil.
+However, always check labels for commercial brands that might add milk or honey.

 Explore more ingredients in the grain product category with complete nutrition information.